fadedhood/blog/content/posts/cybersecurity_hugo_blog_setup.md

 1. Design a custom **Open Graph (OG) image** (800x420px recommended).
 2. Replace the existing one at `static/images/og-image-webp.webp`, and remember to name it exactly as `og-image-webp.webp`
 3. A free **Photoshop PSD template** is available at `static/psd/og-image.psd`, which you can customize for yourself by replacing the placeholder text.
-4. If you don’t have Photoshop (even if you have), use [Photopea](https://photopea.com) instead, a free online alternative which have all the features of Photoshop, and also it's online browser based, without the need to download anything.
-(This default template was designed using Photopea as well)
+4. If you don’t have Photoshop (even if you have), use [Photopea](https://photopea.com) instead, a free online alternative that has all the features of Photoshop.
+It is also browser-based, so there’s no need to download anything.
+(This default template was designed using Photopea as well.)

 ---